vivekanandpkr/vivekanandpkr/README.md

 - ⚛️ Quantum computing to understand its potential in solving complex problems in future.
 - 🧠 Delving into neuroscience, aiming to contribute to better treatments for neurological disorders.
 - 📡 Learning about emerging technology like AR/VR and its commercial business applications.
 - 📈 Enhancing my abilities to thrive in a new business setting, acquiring new languages and adapting to diverse culture.
+- 📂 Acquiring comprehensive knowledege of product management practices and opportunties in business environment.

 ## 🛠️ Tech Toolbox

 I wield an array of tools and technologies, including:
-- Python
+- Python & R
-- Tableau, Spotfire, Kibana 🌍
+- Tableau, Spotfire, Power BI, Kibana 🌍
 - TensorFlow and PyTorch 🚀
 - SQL & VBA 📂
 - Excel Champion.